 New identity and graphic design trends led to significant changes in the logo.
 Modern influences shaped a new, playful, amusing version, preserving the brand’s originality and uniqueness.

 White now served multiple purposes.
-It became the main background, acting as the base for the red text, and created contrast, adding a sense of lightness.
-The letters seemed to float freely, unbound to a single horizontal line, giving the impression of weightlessness and freedom — as if they were on their little cloud.
+It became the main background, serving as the base for the red text and creating contrast, adding a sense of lightness.
+The letters seemed to float freely, unbound to a single horizontal line, giving the impression of weightlessness and freedom as if they were on their little cloud.

-Thus, the new logo symbolized the company’s rapid growth in popularity and left users with an unresolved puzzle, reflecting the idea of the chicken-and-egg question.
+Thus, the new logo symbolized the company’s rapid growth in popularity and left users with an unresolved puzzle, reflecting the chicken-and-egg question.
 The unique combination of text and imagery made this visual mark one of the most creative and memorable phases in the company’s development.

 2012 – 2021

-The name “Chegg” was positioned strictly in the center, on a single horizontal line.
+The name “Chegg” was centered on a single horizontal line.
 All the letters appeared harmonious and in sync, though the first letter stood out with its larger size, drawing the most attention.
-The orange shade had already become traditional for the company, and the white background enhanced this contrast, emphasizing elegance and simplicity.
+The orange shade had already become a traditional color for the company, and the white background enhanced the contrast, emphasizing elegance and simplicity.

-The wide and bold letters gave the logo a sense of weight, yet it maintained visual lightness due to the careful use of minimalist elements.
+The wide, bold letters gave the logo a sense of weight, yet it maintained visual lightness through careful use of minimalist elements.
 As a result, despite its simplicity, this visual mark was meaningful and easily memorable, lasting ten years without losing relevance.

 2021 – today

-After many years of using the previous identity, it was replaced by an updated logo—a symbol representing a new phase in the company’s development.
-Despite its novelty, there is a connection with earlier versions due to several key elements.
+After many years of using the previous identity, it was replaced by an updated logo, a symbol representing a new phase in the company’s development.
+Despite its novelty, it is connected to earlier versions through several key elements.

 The Chegg logo is designed in a simple yet vibrant style, reflecting the company’s spirit and concept.
 The brand name is written in large, smooth sans-serif font, symbolizing accessibility and simplicity, the core principles behind the educational platform.
 The orange emblem evokes warmth, energy, and positivity, highlighting the brand’s focus on students.